navehtz/donkeyKong/readme.txt

 20. In "save mode": All previously existing results and steps files are deleted.

 Asks for bonuses:
-1. ASCII art.
-2. Score management: All the parts of the score- gain score, lose score and showing the player his score at the end of every stage make it a lot more fun to play.
-3. The special ghosts chase after Mario based on his place.
+1. The special ghosts chase after Mario based on his place, specifically based on his y-axis place. (because we wanted to keep the ghost's horizonal movement random).